LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 7.33.4
+*Released*: 3 May 2026
+- Consolidate Dataclass data update methods - use DIB for update only
+  - Remove `altUpdateKeys` from `QueryInfo`

 ### version 7.33.3
 *Released*: 1 May 2026
 - Accessibility improvements: add labels or aria-labels to input elements